EMDR (Eye Movement Desensitisation and Reprocessing)

 The aim of EMDR therapy is to aid the information processing system in our brains to rapidly make helpful connections that help us heal past traumas and integrate them into the rest of our life experiences.
 This means that we can face our painful experiences from the past with the support of an experienced EMDR therapist, ultimately feel less distress in relation to previously upsetting memories, and move forward towards our goals in life without being held back by past experiences that have been affecting us in the present.

+I am an EMDR Europe Accredited EMDR Practitioner.
 I offer EMDR treatment as part of a complete and comprehensive treatment plan that includes: undertaking a detailed assessment of your difficulties and what you would like to achieve in therapy; teaching you techniques to help you manage difficult emotions both in-sessions and for use between sessions; the reprocessing work; and resource-building to strengthen your ability to manage new situations well and achieve life goals that perhaps past experiences had previously held you back from embarking upon.

 Assessment and preparation sessions in EMDR last 50 minutes; more intensive processing sessions last 90 minutes.